 The material the club uses is a graphite shaft, this helps to give a lightweight feel, helping you to get a more powerful swing from the club.
-This also increasing your ball speed.
+This also increase your ball speed.
 With the adjustable weight on the head, you can change the bias to your personal preference.

 Having a lightweight feel down the shaft with a weighted head certainly, helps to make this club feel comfortable.
 The feel of this club gives the traditional fairway wood feel, so moving from your current club to this one should not be a problem.

 The Cleveland Golf 588 Fairway Wood is a fixed hosel club.
 It is available in 4 loft types, these are 14, 15.5, 18 and 20.5 degrees.
 The 14 and 20.5 degrees are made for right handed golfers only, whilst the 15.5 and 18-degree heads are produced in both left and right hand.

 The overall look of this club is clean, this is down to the fact that there is no distracting lines or geometric figures within the view when taking a shot.
 There are a small number of manufacturers who are still making basic black clubs.
 There are a few who are starting to make their way back to producing these types of clubs however, Cleveland never left.
 The face is extremely forgiving and has a soft impact which helps to enhance the sensation when the face hits the ball.
 The shape of the club head is like a half moon and with a black crown, it helps to accent the trailing edge.